ykhr53/bufsize-plugin/README.md

 ```

 ## Considerations
-For now, if a client does not use EDNS, this plugin would not add OPT RR.
+For now, if a client does not use EDNS, this plugin adds OPT RR.
-But we can change this behavior to add OPT RR, because of the following description on RFC 6891.
+This behavior respect the following description on RFC 6891.

 https://tools.ietf.org/html/rfc6891#section-6.1.1
 > The OPT RR MAY be placed anywhere within the additional data section.